 Using the Keiser M3iX you can do upper and lower body exercise rather than just lower body workout which is what you would do on any other indoor cycles.
 Therefore, cycling on the M3ix bike by Keiser, you can burn more calories and rich your fitness goals quicker.

 Also, with the M3ix Keiser exercise bike, you can do four exercises instead of one.
 Mountain biking, hill climbing, balance training, and flat road biking.
 So, basically, this indoor cycle was built for multi-purpose exercising.

 The Keiser M3ix handlebars are only parts of the unique features of this indoor cycle.
-Keiser M3iX spin bike has an excellent Bluetooth wireless computer, a sleek style, a super smooth ride, and a whisper-quiet operation.
-And the reliability of this Keiser spin bike is exactly the same as the Keiser M3i, one of the best selling bikes.
+Everything else including Bluetooth wireless computer, a sleek style, a super smooth ride, and a whisper-quiet operation, they are all the same as the pervious model, the Keiser M3i.

-So, if you can afford to pay the Keiser M3iX price, you will not regret the decision.
-Because there is no other spinning bike that would offer a similar full-body low-impact cardiovascular indoor cycle exercise.
+In terms of price, the M3ix is the most expensive among all the four Keiser M Series indoor bikes.
+It retails at $2500 with additional cost for assembly.
+If you can afford to pay the Keiser M3iX price, you will not regret the decision.
+There are a very few spinning bikes with pivoting feature such as the Bowflex Velocore and Keiser M3ix that would offer a similar full-body low-impact cardiovascular indoor cycle exercise.

 - Keiser M3iX Indoor Cycling Bike Technical Info